-- Operate, maintain, and manage the Water System. - Treat water to maintain regulatory water quality and other requirements. - Perform corrective, predictive, preventative, and ongoing maintenance of the Water System. - Perform analytical sampling, testing, analyzing, and reporting. - Maintain a computerized maintenance management system. - Maintain necessary records, including laboratory sampling and analytical results, in accordance with regulatory requirements. - Provide emergency services associated with the Water System and its operation, as required. - Maintain grounds and buildings. - Keep facilities secure and correct/improve security measures as identified by CWS, regulatory agencies, or as part of other security evaluations. - Keep facilities clean. - Maintain records documenting compliance with applicable laws, regulations, and ordinances, as well as requirements of the City. - Provide routine reports to the City. - Make available, upon request by the City, information necessary to document compliance with applicable laws, regulations, and ordinances as well as compliance with these Operating Standards. - Subject to the terms and conditions of the Agreement, identify and execute any necessary capital improvements to the Water System.
+- Operate, maintain, and manage the Water System. - Treat water in accordance with regulatory requirements. - Perform corrective, predictive, preventative, and ongoing maintenance of the Water System. - · Perform water sampling, testing, and reporting. - Maintain a Capital Improvement Program (CIP) database. - Maintain necessary records, including laboratory sampling and analytical results, in accordance with regulatory requirements. - Provide emergency services associated with the Water System and its operation, as required. - · Maintain grounds and buildings. - Keep facilities secure and correct/improve security measures as identified by CWS, regulatory agencies, or as part of other security evaluations. - Provide routine reports to the City. - Make available, upon request by the City, information necessary to document compliance with applicable laws, regulations, and ordinances as well as compliance with these Operating Standards. - Subject to the terms and conditions of the Agreement, identify and execute any necessary capital improvements to the Water System.